 Yes, you can get major liver damage without touching alcohol.
 And it’s not uncommon.

 Non-alcoholic cirrhosis or Fatty Liver—whatever term you choose, affects 1 in 3 people in the UK and 1 in 4 globally.
 There’s no cure for it.

 To ease symptoms, doctors tend towards advising patients to change their lifestyle.

 Awareness is low and there are no easy to spot external symptoms in the early stages.
 This is a deadly combination as most people who are affected sleepwalk, without warning, into liver disease.

-Much research, many discussions with numerous scientists, experts and generally smart people later, and there seemed to be a unique opportunity to raise awareness of this disease and assist lifestyle change—and do it through antioxidant organic coffee!
+After much research, many discussions with numerous scientists and experts, a unique opportunity presented itself to raise awareness of this disease and assist lifestyle change — and do it through coffee, enriched with antioxidants!

-More consultations—this time with expert coffee tasters (yes, there’s such a job) roasting specialists and food scientists—followed.
-Asanka didn’t want to just make sustainable, organic coffee, but antioxidant coffee which tastes really, really great.
+More consultations — this time with expert coffee tasters, roasting specialists and food scientists — followed.
+Asanka didn’t want to just make sustainable, organic coffee, but antioxidant coffee which tastes great.

 LivOn!
-Coffee is organic with sustainable practices as our bedrock and we donate 5% of every sale is donated to liver research projects.
+Coffee is organic with sustainable practices as our bedrock and we donate 5% of every sale to liver research projects.

 You can now join our mission and support the project, while enjoying some of the most delicious and healthy coffee there is!